ec-jrc/lisflood-code/docs/3_step3_preparing-setting-file/index.md

 	-9999: use field capacity values
 	</comment>
 ```
-CumIntForestInitValue, UZForestInitValue, DSLRForestInitValue, LZForestInitValue, ThetaForestInit1Value, ThetaForestInit2Value, ThetaForestInit3Value are the initial value for the forest part of a pixel.
+CumIntForestInitValue, UZForestInitValue, DSLRForestInitValue, ThetaForestInit1Value, ThetaForestInit2Value, ThetaForestInit3Value are the initial values for the forest part of a pixel when performing a **cold start**.

 ### Using options

-As explained in [Step 0](../2_ESSENTIAL_setting-file/), the 'lfoptions' element gives you additional control over what LISFLOOD is doing.
-Using options it is possible to switch certain parts of the model on or off.
-You can decide which output files are reported and which ones aren't.
-Moreover, you can activate a number of additional model features, such as the simulation of reservoirs and inflow hydrographs.
+The 'lfoptions' element (explained in [this page](../2_ESSENTIAL_setting-file/)) allows to activate or deactivate optional modules (e.g. the simulation of reservoirs), as well as to select the list of output files.

-A list of all currently implemented options and their corresponding defaults can be found in the [LISFLOOD model documentation](https://ec-jrc.github.io/lisflood-model/).
+The [LISFLOOD model documentation](https://ec-jrc.github.io/lisflood-model/) explains standard and optional modules.
-All currently implemented options are switches (1= on, 0=off).
+Optional modules and output variables are selected using switches: 1= on, 0=off.
-You can set as many options as you want (or none at all).
-Note that each option generally requires additional items in the settings file.
+Users can set different combinations of optional modules and outputs (or none at all).
+Each optional module generally requires additional items in the settings file.

 For instance, using the inflow hydrograph option requires an input map and time series, which have to be specified in the settings file.
-If you want to report discharge maps at each time step, you will first have to specify under which name they will be written.
+If you want to report discharge maps at each time step, you will first have to specify the writing path and desired file name.

-The template settings file that is provided with LISFLOOD always contains file definitions for all optional output maps and time series.
+The [refernce xml settings file](https://github.com/ec-jrc/lisflood-code/blob/master/src/lisfloodSettings_reference.xml) includes definitions for most of the optional output maps and time series.
 The use of the *output* options is described in detail in [a dedicated section](../4_annex_output-files/).

 Within the 'lfoptions' element of the settings file, each option is defined using a 'setoption' element, which has the attributes 'name' and 'choice' (i.e. the actual value).
 For example: